How to visualize your real-time costs with software

 Probably everyone who has ever managed a project agrees that during project execution you want real time information about the status of your project.
 This can be quite a challenge since often large amounts of data need to be processed and limited time is available to generate your reports.
-Still, it is possible to extract and visualize the status and performance using cost management software tools.
+Still, it is possible to extract and visualize the status and performance using project controls software tools.
 Let’s look at some examples.

 By creating breakdown structure reports at each control moment in your project, say every 2 weeks, you get a picture of how the project evolves over time.
 This can be visualised in a graph: